elastisys/compliantkubernetes/docs/adr/0006-use-standard-kubeconfig-mechanisms.md

 ## Decision Outcome

-We chose using standard kubeconfig mechanism, because it improves integration both with tools "below" Compliant Kubernetas and "on top" of Compliant Kubernetes.
+We chose using standard kubeconfig mechanism, because it improves integration both with tools "below" Welkin and "on top" of Welkin.

 Tools that produce Kubernetes contexts are expected to use an approach similar to `kubectl config set-cluster`, `set-credentials` and `set-context`.
 The name of the cluster, user and context should be derived from the name of the cluster.